Devorein/Devorein/README.md

 As far as my credentials I'm currently a Frontend developer and part time Designer, trying my best to become a fullstack one and then taking it up a notch by mastering devops as well.

 - 🔭 I’m currently working on ...
 [Nishan Ecosystem](https://github.com/Devorein/Nishan)
 - 🌱 I’m currently learning ...
-Apollo ecosystem, React, Typescript, Postgresql and Redis from top to bottom without any gaps
+Apollo ecosystem, React, Typescript, Postgresql and Bash from top to bottom without any gaps
 - 👯 I’m looking to collaborate on ...
 Any ambitious MERN/G/T Project
 - 💬 Ask me about ...Web Development, Fitness, UFC, Solo leveling
 - ⚡ Fun fact: ...
 I'm a proud AroAce (Aromantic & Asexual) 🟢⚫🟣 :D